canonical/microceph/docs/how-to/perform-site-failover.rst

 --------------
 1. A primary and a secondary MicroCeph cluster, for example named "primary_cluster" and "secondary_cluster"
 2. primary_cluster has imported configurations from secondary_cluster and vice versa. refer to :doc:`import remote <./import-remote-cluster>`
-3. RBD remote replication is configured for atleast 1 rbd image. refer to :doc:`configure rbd replication <./configure-rbd-mirroring>`
+3. RBD remote replication is configured for at least 1 rbd image. refer to :doc:`configure rbd replication <./configure-rbd-mirroring>`

 Failover to a non-primary remote cluster
 -----------------------------------------